boukx/phase6/README.md

 ## Ranged Stat Stick Weapon eAP

+The six best stat stick weapons this phase all have 1% hit on them.
+Additionally, Kingsfall is so good that it still beats Hatchet of Sundered Bone's eAP without factoring in hit.
+The hit gained on these is far more efficient than getting hit from rings.
+As such, ranged hunters will transition into getting 2% of their hit from their weapons this phase.

+While the weapons below are our BiS this phase, the first 5 are all also empirically better upgrades for equally performing melee than hunters.
+Showing this list to your raid lead and demanding any of them is silly, but we're also not your parents and different raids function differently.
+If you are able to secure prio and eventually get your hands on any of them, congrats!
+Do put yourself in other's shoes though, and realize how frustrated you would be if Nerubian Slavemaker (warrior BiS btw) went to a melee over you.  _Work with your raid leaders, loot council, and melee to find a compromise that suits all of you._

 | Weapon | Base | Kings | ZG | Kings + ZG |
 |---|---|---|---|---|
 Kingsfall | 132 | 138 | 142 | 149